divyangshudasgupta/FAQcovidchatbot/README.md

-# FAQcovidchatbot
+# FAQ Covid chatbot
-Rasa: Open source conversational AI
+We have created chatbot using Rasa: Open source conversational AI